FikriAfifK/FikriAfifK/README.md

-# Hi there 👋, I'm Fikri Afif Khairudin
+# Hi there! 👋

-🎓 Informatics Graduate | 📊 Aspiring Data Analyst
+I'm Fikri Afif Khairudin — Informatics graduate from UPN "Veteran" Yogyakarta with a passion for Data and Machine Learning.
+During my academic journey and internships, I’ve worked on projects involving **data preprocessing, sentiment analysis, and computer vision**, where I applied machine learning models and built supporting applications for visualization and evaluation.
+I also joined **Bangkit Academy by Google, Tokopedia, Gojek, & Traveloka**, where I deepened my skills in **machine learning** and learned how to collaborate in real-world projects.

 ---

-## 👨‍💻 About Me
+## 📚 About Me
-I am an Informatics graduate with a strong interest in **data and analytics**.
-During my academic journey and internships, I have gained experience in **data preprocessing, machine learning, and model evaluation**.

-I am proficient in:
-- 🐍 Python
-- 🗄️ SQL
-- 📊 Excel
-- 📈 Data Visualization (Power BI)

-My background in machine learning helps me approach data problems not only from a technical perspective but also with curiosity to uncover meaningful insights.

-I am eager to contribute as a **Data Analyst**, turning raw data into actionable insights that support decision-making and business growth.
+🎓 Graduated in Informatics from UPN "Veteran" Yogyakarta.
+🤖 Passionate about **Data Analytics and Machine Learning**.
+💼 Experienced as an **AI Engineer Intern** at *PT Global Data Inspirasi (DataIns)*, focusing on computer vision projects such as object detection.
+📊 Skilled in **Python, SQL, Excel**, with experience in **data visualization** tools like Power BI.
+💡 Always eager to explore how data can be leveraged to solve real-world problems.

 ---